ChrstphrHll/npc_gen/students/Turi Chandrelle.md

 year: 4
 guild: Fiesn
 partyID: 13
+tags:
+- Gnome
+- Rouge
+- Protection
+- 4th
+- Fiesn
 ---
 # Turi Chandrelle
 ---
 ### Description
 - 4th year Gnome Rouge in Fiesn
-- straight white hair that's braided with violet ribbon (long), Pale Gray eyes, and Fair skin
+- straight white hair that's braided with violet ribbon (long), Blue eyes, and Fair skin
 - Is Mature and Enigmatic, and has Indulgence as their ideal

 ### Organizations